 Credit Unions Have Been There to Protect Their Members and Customers

 Consumers will be protected from fraudulent charges on their cards due to a breach, and the cost is generally picked up by the credit union, not by the merchant where the breach occurred.

 Financial institutions are limited by law in disclosing many of the circumstances of a data breach.
 Often, they are not able to disclose the merchant responsible.

 Financial institutions clean up the mess when a merchant data breach occurs by informing members and customers and reissuing new credit and debit cards if required.
-In addition, financial institutions pursue criminals through available legal channels on behalf of their members, saving them time and legal expenses.
+In addition, financial institutions pursue cyber criminals through available legal channels on behalf of their members, saving them time and legal expenses.

-Ensuring members’ data safety is a top priority of your credit union.
+Ensuring the safety of members’ data is a top priority of your credit union.

 Credit Union Members and Bank Customers Get Stuck With The Bill